In Short

 Calculating Planetary Positions...

-Our Panchang calculator uses the **Swiss Ephemeris** — the same precision astronomical engine trusted by research institutions worldwide.
+Our Panchang calculator uses high-precision astronomical algorithms (high-precision astronomical algorithms).
 Every result you see is computed in real-time from your exact location and date.
 No pre-calculated tables.
 No approximations.
 The five limbs of Panchang (Tithi, Vara, Nakshatra, Yoga, Karana) are each derived from actual celestial geometry.
 Here is exactly what each number means and how we arrive at it.

 "The Moon's phase is the tide of the mind.
 Tithi tells you the emotional climate of each day."